 - funky wood and sweet wine and grapes.
 A nice counterpart to the 19 red wine.

 - Typical Glenfiddich character.
 Balanced and for the 40% he is great.
-I had tested the Madeira because I wanted to get the set.
+I had tested this Madeira because I wanted to get the set.
 The PVL is a bit too high for me though.
-Is close to the pain threshold for me.
+Is hard for me at the pain threshold.
 I decide that only after the complete rehearsal.

 Here the nose gets to feel the age.
-Oranges, apricots and a touch of lime behind them.
+Oranges, apricots and a hint of lime behind them.
 Now a sweet vanilla with caramel and honey.
 I like the nose a lot.

 Sweet dark fruits with spicy sweet oak anticipate.
 Bright chocolate on apple Helene in berry compote.
 Sweet and almost floral, it shows good balance.

-Wonderfully viscid he stays medium in the mouth.
+Wonderfully thick it stays medium in the mouth.
 Sweet but quite dry with orange peel.
-Behind it the sweet vanilla again.
+Behind it the sweet vanilla.
 Really nice and soft.
 Nothing is pressing.
 He always goes.

 Fruit gum, vanilla, malt, sweet apples, tropical fruits, floral motifs, perfume notes, freshly sawn oak board, honey, new leather clothing, raisins, a hint of varnish and acetone.
 Toward the middle of the dram, light wine notes and cocoa powder begin to appear.
 22